Bubbit/bubflix/README.md

-# angular2-test-project
+# Bubflix
-Test project to start working with angular2
+Media Center application build with angular2 for test purposes and home use